-Notice: Lyft rides are discontinued until November 9, 2020.
+Notice: Lyft rides are discontinued until further notice.
 The Tacoma Urban League is partnering with Lyft to provide transportation to Pierce County community members who need a ride to pick-up groceries or need short-term transportation to an essential work site.

 Need help understanding the many COVID-19 small business loan/grant applications?
 We can help with technical assistance on county, state, and other small business grants.